dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ## Introduction: What is Dust?

 Dust is a generative AI platform that creates tools and apps to help enterprises and developers make work “work better”.
 Our flagship product is the Assistant—your work-sparing partner.
-It has a conversational interface, integrates your company's data context, and is informed by public data up until September 2021 thanks to GPT4.
+It has a conversational interface, integrates your company's data context, and is informed by public data up until September 2021 thanks to GPT4

-From your Dust Workspace:
+From your Dust Workspace:, you can

 - **You can access Dust `Assistant`**
   - The Assistant is Dust's primary app which utilizes AI to answer queries based on the data it has access to.